samueldsingh/data-engineering/interview_questions/15-oops.md

 Let's see the key feautres of Object-Oriented Programming (OOP) with examples:

 **1. Classes and Objects:**

-- A class is a blueprint for creating objects.
-It defines the structure and behavior that the objects of the class will have.
-- An object is an instance of a class.

 Example: Let's consider a simple class called "Person" that represents a person with a name and age.